secureflag/recipes/githooks-assignments/README.md

 1. Install the hook in your CI environment
 2. Set `SECUREFLAG_API_TOKEN` and the appropriate requirement flag as CI secrets
 3. Ensure `jq` is available in the CI image
-4. The hook will run automatically on commits
+4. The hook will run automatically on pushes

 Example GitLab CI configuration:
 ```yaml